benjisidi/haven/adventure-14-what-now.md

 > *It is almost complete.
 Just need a few more specimens, and then to make it move.
 Soon, my lovely, you will have form .The ideal creature.
 The final shape.
 Perfect.*

 > *Perfect.
 Perfect.
 Perfect.
 Perfect.
 Perfect.
 Perfect.
 Perfe...*

+- Twister wants to know who destroyed her office
+-  Sol wants Mithril Half-Plate and needs to get some mithril from the runestone plateau
+- Send Sci poisons and plants